highcharts/connectors-morningstar/docs/connectors/morningstar/security-details.md

         id: 'F0GBR050DD',
         idType: 'MSID'
     },
-    converter: {
-        type: 'AssetAllocations' // Specify the type of data to retrieve }
+    converters: ['AssetAllocations'] // Specify the types of data to retrieve });
-});
 ```